K - Type of primary keysV - Type of value changes@InterfaceStability.Evolving public interface KTable<K,V>

 non-windowed outer equi join.

-The join is a primary key join with join attribute thisKTable.key == otherKTable.key
+The join is a primary key join with join attribute thisKTable.key == otherKTable.key.

-In contrast to inner-join
+In contrast to inner-join or left-join,

-s will produce an output record (cf. below).
+all records from both input KTables will produce an output record (cf. below).

-that represents the current (i.e., processing time) result
+The result is an ever updating KTable that represents the current (i.e., processing time) result

 of the join.

-The join is computed by (1) updating the internal state of one KTable
+The join is computed by (1) updating the internal state of one KTable and (2) performing a lookup for a

-matching record in the current (i.e., processing time) internal state of the other KTable
+matching record in the current (i.e., processing time) internal state of the other KTable.

-This happens in a symmetric way, i.e., for each update of either this
+This happens in a symmetric way, i.e., for each update of either this or the other input

-the result gets updated.
+KTable the result gets updated.

-will be called to compute a value (with arbitrary type) for the result record.
+provided ValueJoiner will be called to compute a value (with arbitrary type) for the result record.

 Additionally, for each record that does not find a corresponding record in the corresponding other

-will be called with null
+KTable's state the provided ValueJoiner will be called with null value for the

 corresponding other value to compute a value (with arbitrary type) for the result record.